sumotoy/LiquidCrystalNewV2/README.md

 Soon will be posted but if you are in a hurry to try this library consult the old library in my GitHub repository, file LiquidCrystalNew.h

+some words about <b>HAEN</b> ----------------------------------------------------------------------------------

+HAEN it's a feature of some Microchip MCP23Sxx GPIO chips that adds an addressing method (similar to I2C) on SPI bus.
+It works by add a fixed address above every command so only the addressed chip will react, for this reason using non HAEN chip on the same bus it's not raccomanded and easily cause malfunctions.
+Of course 2 of the SPI pin can be always shared (sck and data) as normal happen, the real advantage of HAEN it's that you can use CS as well!
+HAEN not cause any performance degradation on those chips so I try to leave it always on since can help in busses where noise it's present byt my libraries can also disable it if you use 255 as address.